Begins at 9:45 a.m. in room N-120.

 Coordinator, Lynn Kiehne at email@example.com.

 This class explores how to interpret and relate biblical teachings to contemporary life.
-Participants—aged 40 and up—share experiences and ideas on a cariety of topics.
+Participants—of all ages—share experiences and ideas on a cariety of topics.
 Study is based on books such as The Benedict Option, Why We’re Here: Ethics for the Real World, and The Call: The Life and Message of the Apostle Paul.
+On summer break until September.

 Begins at 9:45 a.m. in room S-202.